-Tak-Kei Wong graduated with a Master of Music in Composition at the Royal Northern College of Music(RNCM), supported by Waverley Fund and CASH Music Scholarship, offered by the Composers and Authors Society of Hong Kong Ltd. His principal teachers at the College are Adam Gorb and Gary Carpenter.
-Before joining the RNCM, he finished his Bachelor Degree of Art(Music) at the Music Department of the Chinese University of Hong Kong(CUHK), under the tutelage of Prof. Kai-Young Chan, Prof. Victor Chan and Prof. Wendy Lee.
+Tak Kei Wong is a Hong Kong composer and violinist currently based in Manchester, UK.
+He graduated with a Master of Music in Composition from the Royal Northern College of Music(RNCM).
+His principal teachers were Adam Gorb and Gary Carpenter.
+He is the recipient of the CASH Music Scholarship 2019-2020. (approx. £20,000), offered by the Composers and Authors Society of Hong Kong Ltd. Before joining the RNCM, he finished his Bachelor Degree of Art(Music) at the Music Department of the Chinese University of Hong Kong(CUHK), under the tutelage of Prof. Kai-Young Chan, Prof. Victor Chan and Prof. Wendy Lee.

-His music has been performed by David Herberts, Oliver Herberts, SaxConTrust, Idesta Duo, Contrast Trio, Northern Reeds, Hong Kong Wind Kamerata, RNCM New Ensemble, Michigan State University Chamber Choir and the Chung Chi Orchestra.
-His work Feather's Groove for chamber ensemble, commissioned by the RNCM, was featured in the "RNCM New Ensemble" concert during the "In Focus: Errollyn Wallen" festival.
-His And... for Timpani and Cello was featured in the Toolbox International Creative Academy 2019, where he won the Honourable Mention for Toolbox Composition Prize.
-In 2018, his other piece, Scattered Spiral, which was awarded the second prize in the New Generation 2018 Concert, was broadcast by Radio Television Hong Kong.
+Wong’s Last but Not Least for Reed Quintet was chosen as one of the Special Mentions in the Calefax Composers Competition 2020.
+The piece has then been performed many times across the UK.
+His Concertino for Two Saxophones was featured in RNCM Brand New Orchestra, premiered by Idesta Duo.
+His other work Feather's Groove for chamber ensemble, commissioned by the RNCM, was featured in the "RNCM New Ensemble" concert during the "In Focus: Errollyn Wallen" festival.
+His And... for Timpani and Cello was featured ina the Toolbox International Creative Academy 2019, where he won the Honourable Mention for Toolbox Composition Prize.
+In 2018, his Scattered Spiral for wind quintet, which was awarded the second prize in the New Generation 2018 Concert, was broadcast by Radio Television Hong Kong.